emartineznunez/AutoMeKin/docs/scripts.md

 utilizes `value[MAPEmax]`, `value[BAPEmax]` and `value[eigLmax]`.
 The redundant and fragmented
 structures are printed on screen as well as in the file `screening.log` which is located in `tsdirLL_FA`.
-MOPAC2016 ouput files are also gathered in `tsdirLL_FA`, and use filenames initiated by “REPEAT” and “DISCNT”, which refer to repeated and disconnected (i.e., fragmented) structures, respectively.
+MOPAC2016 ouput files are also gathered in `tsdirLL_FA`, and use filenames initiated by “REPEAT” and “DISCNT”, which refer to repeated and disconnected, i.e., fragmented structures, respectively.
 Please check these structures and, if needed, change the above parameters.
 Should you change some of the above parameters (`value[MAPEmax]`,`value[BAPEmax]`,`value[eigLmax]`), you need to redo the screening with the new parameters: